devennn/devennn.github.io/_posts/2020-0724-self-and-multihead-attention.md

 Let's say we want to encode ```eat``` from the sentence ```They eat fried noodles```, after process 1, all input words will have Q, K and V as below.

-Starting from here, all examples are referring to calculating for one word only.
-In a real application, every word will have to go through these steps.
+__Note: Starting from here, all examples are referring to the process of one word only.
+In a real application, every word will have to go through these steps.__

 ![Q, K and V for every word](/assets/images/qkv_result.png)

 In process 2, the scores are calculated by performing dot products of Q of ```eat``` with transposed K of every word in the sequence, including itself.
 The result for a single word is a vector of size (1, 4) which holds the value of every dot product result.

 The size (1, 4) is used as an example in this post for simplicity.
-BERT has its dimensions of word vectors.
+(1, 4) means a word has 4 embedding length(or features).

 ![score calculation](/assets/images/score_calculation.png)